Healthplan Spain

 Get Visa-Compliant Health Insurance Without Co-Payments

-If you’re leaving the U.S. for Spain, you’ll need private health insurance that meets Spanish visa and residency requirements.
-Sanitas offers comprehensive no-copayment plans, giving you full cover with no surprise fees and peace of mind from day one.
+If you’re leaving the U.S. for Spain, you will need private health insurance that meets Spanish visa and residency requirements.
+Sanitas offers comprehensive no-copayment plans, providing full cover with no surprise fees and peace of mind from day one.
 Find out more about Sanitas No Copayment Health Insurance.